aaronbloomfield/nws/hws/dnsspoof/index.md

    - `tc qdisc add dev eth0 root netem delay 500ms` to establish a 0.5 second delay
 - On *gateway*, run:
    - `rndc flush`
-   - `cd /mnt && python3 dns_spoof_template.py`
+   - `cd /mnt && python3 dns_spoof.py`
 - On *inner* run:
    - `nslookup google.com` to populate the root nameservers and .com TLD nameservers
    - `nslookup example.com`

-The expected output on *gateway* would be something of the form (your port number will be different, and you might have multiple lines like that):
+The expected output on *gateway* would be something of the following form (again, your DNS ID will be different, and you might have multiple lines like that):

 ```
 DNS: 192.168.100.101 --> 192.168.100.1: 25339
 ```

-The expected output on the other host should be:
+The expected output from the *inner* container should be:

 ```
 root@inner:/# nslookup example.com